Superficial Siderosis

 The onset of clinical symptoms from the triggering event may range between 10-30 years.
 Symptoms and signs will present depending on the location of hemosiderin deposition and state of weakness of neural tissue.
 The intensity of deposition shown on imaging will not always correspond with the degree of disability due to the slow-moving progressive nature of the disorder.
 Although easily identified by magnetic resonance imaging (MRI), Superficial Siderosis is often confused for other progressive neurological conditions such as multiple sclerosis, Parkinson’s, or multiple system atrophy.

-Additional signs include mild cognitive impairment, uncontrolled eye movements (nystagmus), poor coordination (dysmetria), difficulty swallowing (dysphagia), uncontrolled muscle movements (spasticity), loss of smell (anosmia), loss of taste (ageusia), different pupil sizes in the eyes (anisocoria) bladder or bowel dysfunction, sensory defects, small motor dysfunction, nerve pain (neuropathy), headache, autonomic nervous system dysfunction, inability to perform rapid, coordinated movements (dysdiadochokinesia), slurred speech (dysarthria), overactive reflexes (hyperreflexia) and abnormal foot reflexes (Babinski signs)
+Additional signs include mild cognitive impairmentOverview Cognition is the range of high-level brain function..., uncontrolled eye movements (nystagmusOverview Nystagmus involves the involuntary and uncontrolled...), poor coordination (dysmetria), difficulty swallowing (dysphagia), uncontrolled muscle movements (spasticityOverview Spasticity is a condition in which individual muscl...), loss of smell (anosmia), loss of taste (ageusia), different pupil sizes in the eyes (anisocoriaOverview Anisocoria, a condition characterized by unequal pu...) bladder or bowel dysfunction, sensory defects, small motor dysfunction, nerve pain (neuropathyOverview The peripheral nervous system is divided into three...), headacheOverview It is challenging to pinpoint the exact cause of su..., autonomic nervous system dysfunction, inability to perform rapid, coordinated movements (dysdiadochokinesiaOverview Dysdiadochokinesia (DDK) is the medical term used t...), slurred speech (dysarthriaOverview Cerebellar dysarthria is a distinct speech disorder...), overactive reflexes (hyperreflexiaOverview Autonomic Hyperreflexia is a condition in which you...) and abnormal foot reflexes (Babinski signs)

 Is There New Information?